 One of the biggest challenges for supply managers is handling demand volatility.
-Demand forecasting tries to estimate future orders or requests in order to pre-emptively detect resource and capacity shortages.
-Customer interactions and expectations are becoming increasingly complex due to more diverse and more complex products and services entering the market.
+Demand forecasting tries to estimate future orders or requests to pre-emptively detect resource and capacity shortages.
+Customer interactions and expectations are becoming increasingly complex due to more diverse and complex products and services entering the market.
 In most sectors, the task of accurate demand forecasting is hitting the boundaries of the human expert that uses his gut feeling to make estimates.
-We all know ‘that person’ that uses their special spreadsheet that only they know how to use.
-With customer purchase patterns becoming increasingly complex, those people are spending more and more time making less accurate predictions.
+We all know that person that uses their unique spreadsheet that only they know how to use.
+With customer purchase patterns becoming increasingly complex, those people spend more time making less accurate predictions.

-	To be able to handle the increasing amount of data, business intelligence solutions are sometimes implemented to speed up the analysis.
-However, such solutions are only slightly extending the inherently limited human capabilities to process the many variables in the process.
-It is important to acknowledge that BI tools do not tackle the main problem that there are just too many factors influencing demand to manually take into account, ranging from weather fluctuations to posts by social media influencers and external market conditions.
+To handle the increasing amount of data, business intelligence solutions are sometimes implemented to speed up the analysis.
+However, such solutions only slightly extend the inherently limited human capabilities to process the many variables in the process.
+It is important to acknowledge that BI tools do not tackle the main problem that there are just too many factors influencing demand to take into account manually, ranging from weather fluctuations to posts by social media influencers and external market conditions.

-	Luckily, both the amount of internal and external data is growing to objectify and predict future demand in many sectors.
-AI models are able to process historical and current data available to provide powerful forecasting algorithms.
+Luckily, the amount of internal and external data is growing to objectify and predict future demand in many sectors.
+AI models can process historical and current data to provide powerful forecasting algorithms.

 How does machine learning revolutionize the method?

 Machine learning-powered capacity planning helps you achieve the right balance of demand and supply in the chain.
 It enables enhanced forecasts based on real-time data using internal and external data sources such as demographics, weather, online reviews and social media.
 With the help of external data and modern machine learning algorithms, smart and semi-automated supply chain networks can outperform manually driven flows.